 Ph.D., University of California, 1988

 Dr. Scott is an Associate Professor of Sociology at the University of Kentucky.
-She is the Past President of the Appalachian Studies Association.
-Her interests center upon social inequality, gender, the politics of identity and commemoration, theory, qualitative methods, participatory action research and social movements in Appalachia and Northern Ireland.
+She and Kathryn Engle, PhD, are currently co-editing a volume documenting the quest for a just post-coal transition in Appalachia.
+She is a co-winner of the 2015 Weatherford Award for outstanding non-fiction book about Appalachia.
+She is a past editor of the Journal of Appalachian Studies, a past President of the Appalachian Studies Association and a past Director of Appalachian Studies at UK.
+Her interests center upon environmental sociology, social inequality, community and economic develoment, and the post-coal transition in Appalachia.
 Dr. Scott's work appears in Rural Sociology, Annual Review of Sociology, Qualitative Sociology, Journal of Appalachian Studies, Appalachian Journal, and Action Research.
 Dr. Scott is an affiliate of the University of Kentucky Appalachian Center, Center for Poverty Research, Social Theory Committee, and Gender Women Studies.

-Dr. Scott's ethnographic and interview research takes a feminist critical theoretical approach to understanding politics, commemoration, community and economic development and planning, identity construction and community dynamics.
-She is particularly interested in understanding and promoting democratic practices and social justice projects in conflictual, stratified, rural contexts.
+Dr. Scott's ethnographic and interview research takes a feminist and critical theoretical approach to understanding community and economic development and planning, identity construction and community dynamics.
+She is particularly interested in understanding and promoting democratic practices and social and environmental justice projects in conflictual, stratified, rural contexts.
 Her work focuses primarily upon Central Appalachia, although she has done research in Northern Ireland and New Zealand.

 Stephanie McSpirit, Shaunna L. Scott, Duane Gill, Sharon Hardesty and Dewayne Sims.
 (2007) “Public Risk Perceptions after an Appalachian Coal Waste Disaster: A Survey Assessment.”
 Southern Rural Sociology 22 (2): 83-110.

 Stephanie McSpirit, Shaunna L. Scott, Sharon Hardesty and Robert Welch.
 (2005) “EPA Actions in Post-Disaster Martin County, Kentucky: An Analysis of Bureaucratic Slippage and Agency Recreancy.”
-Journal of Appalachian Studies 11 (12): 30-58.
-Current Research Projects
+Journal of Appalachian Studies 11 (1&2): 30-58.